code-tsunami/CS362-004-F2018/projects/kindys/README.md

 This is my assignment-4 submission!

-## To compile/build and run the random tests:
+## To compile/build and run the random tests

-Navigate to the dominion dir.
+Navigate to the dominion dir then run:

 ```sh
 make randomtestresults